 - It goes without saying, if you pick your Serrano peppers by hand, don’t touch your eyes or face.
 The oil on the outside can also be spicy and if you get it in your eyes it’s going to be extremely irritating and painful.

-Now you should have a better understanding about the ideal time to pick Serrano peppers, as well as what happens when you leave them too long or pick them too early.
+Now you should have a better understanding of the ideal time to pick Serrano peppers, as well as what happens when you leave them too long or pick them too early.